biocatiit/website/README.md

 The website is built using the pelican static site generator.
 This is python based, so you need to have python installed.
-In addition to python, in order to build the website from the source, first install the pelican, markdown, and typogrify python modules, for example you can:
+In addition to python, in order to build the website from the source, first install the pelican, markdown, typogrify, and beautifulsoup python modules, for example you can:
 ```
 pip install pelican Markdown typogrify beautifulsoup4